awsdocs/aws-transfer-user-guide/doc_source/monitoring.md

 **Note**
 In the following examples, replace each *user input placeholder* with your own information\.

-The following example logging policy allows any server in the account to assume the role\.
+The following example logging/invocation policy allows any server in the account to assume the role\.

 ```
 {